How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • insect bites;

-All allergic diseases, due to which a rash appears, are pathological reactions of the immune system.
-Therefore, the main cause of allergies is a malfunction of the immune system, which is caused by various factors.
+All allergic diseases that cause a rash are classified as pathological reactions immunity.
+That's why main reason allergies are malfunctions of the immune system, which are caused by various factors.

 Forms and types of rashes

 • - blisters in local areas or throughout the body.
-There is also hyperemia of the skin and severe itching.
-Outwardly, urticaria resembles a nettle burn.
+Skin hyperemia and severe itching are also noted.
+Externally, urticaria resembles a nettle burn.
 Blisters can merge together, forming single lesions.

-• - more often occurs after direct prolonged contact with the allergen (synthetic fabric, metal, paint).
-At the site of contact with the irritant, redness appears, then bubbles filled with transparent exudate appear.
+• - most often occurs after direct prolonged contact with an allergen ( synthetic fabric, metal, paint).
+Redness appears at the site of contact with the irritant, followed by blisters filled with clear exudate.

-• - begins with itching, then nodular rashes and infiltrations appear, plaques with rounded indistinct borders.
-Puffiness is well expressed.
-Blisters may subsequently appear, which, after violation of integrity, turn into weeping erosive areas. first manifests itself in childhood in those people who have a hereditary tendency to it.
+• - begins with itching, then nodular rashes and infiltration appear, plaques with rounded, indistinct boundaries.
+Swelling is well expressed.
+Blisters may subsequently appear, which, after breaking the integrity, turn into weeping erosive areas.
+It first appears in childhood in those people who have a hereditary tendency towards it.

-• - first appear pale pink irritations on the skin, spots.
-Gradually they become dark red, itchy.
-The surface of the spots is rough, the skin is rough, flaky.
-Usually eczema is localized on the face and limbs.
-But as the rash progresses, it can appear all over the body.
+• - first, pale pink irritations and spots appear on the skin.
+Gradually they become dark red and itchy.
+The surface of the spots is rough, the skin is rough and flaky.
+Typically, eczema is localized on the face and limbs.
+But as it progresses, rashes can appear all over the body.

 Effective methods and general rules of treatment

-First you need to determine the primary source that caused the rash.
-To do this, you need to undergo an examination, contact a specialist.
-When identifying the allergic nature of the rash, it is necessary to limit the contact of the skin and the body with the irritant as much as possible.
+First you need to determine the original source that caused the rash.
+To do this, you need to undergo an examination and consult a specialist.
+When identifying the allergic nature of the rash, it is necessary to limit contact of the skin and body with the irritant as much as possible.

 Medicines for oral administration

-After identifying and eliminating the source of the disease, medical treatment is resorted to.
-Therapy should be aimed at eliminating edema, reducing itching and inflammation.
-The main medicines for manifestations of allergies should be.
-They are selected by a specialist, based on the severity of the manifestation of the rash, the age of the patient.
+After identifying and eliminating the source of the disease, resort to drug treatment.
+Therapy should be aimed at eliminating swelling, reducing itching and inflammation.
+The main medications for allergies should be.
+They are selected by a specialist based on the severity of the rash and the age of the patient.

-Antihistamines of the 1st generation are suitable as a first aid for quick relief of symptoms:
+1st generation antihistamines are suitable first aid for quickly relieving symptoms:

-For longer use, modern drugs of the 2nd and 3rd generation are used, which have a minimum of side effects:
+For longer use use modern drugs 2nd and 3rd generations, which have a minimum of side effects:

-In the absence of progress in treatment with antihistamines, resort to the help of corticosteroids.
-Their intake should be strictly controlled by a doctor.
-The course of treatment by them should be strictly regulated in time.
+If there is no progress in treatment with antihistamines, they resort to corticosteroids.
+Their intake should be strictly supervised by a doctor.
+The course of treatment with them must be strictly regulated in time.

 Effective hormonal agents: